 Security Assertion Markup Language (SAML) is an XML standard that allows secure web domains to exchange user authentication and authorization data.
 Using SAML, an online service provider can contact a separate online identity provider to authenticate users who are trying to access secure content.

-In InApp, we had developed SAML-based Single Sign-On (SSO) service in a different project that provides partner companies with full control over the authorization and authentication of hosted user accounts that can access web-based applications that we had developed.
+In InApp, we developed a SAML-based Single Sign-On (SSO) service in a different project that provides partner companies with full control over the authorization and authentication of hosted user accounts that can access web-based applications that we had developed.
 Using the SAML model, our implemented project acts as the service provider and provides services.

 InApp project team implemented SSO login for their MyApp Web & Mobile application project.
-Here SSO work flow describes based on the MyApp web application & Mobile project.
+Here SSO workflow describes based on the MyApp web application & Mobile project.

-Understanding SAML-based SSO
+Understanding SAML-based Single Sign-On (SSO)

-The following process explains how a user logs into a hosted web application through a partner operated, SAML-based SSO service.
+The following process explains how a user logs into a hosted web application through a partner-operated, SAML-based SSO service.

 Here is the detailed step which is mentioned in the image.